wearekickback/contracts/README.md

 ## Deployment to public networks

-Edit `.deployment.js` and fill in the company mnemonic and Infura key (obtain from 1Password).
+Edit `.deployment.js` and fill in the company mnemonic, Infura key (obtain from 1Password) and Etherscan key (obtain from 1Password).

 Releases are done automatically via CI.
 Prior to doing a release, ensure the latest compiled contracts have been deployed to both test nets and the `mainnet`: